ZenMagick/ZenMagick/zenmagick/plugins/request/zm_site_switch/Readme.txt

 Troubleshooting
 ===============
-The configured information is stored in a flat PHP file under includes/local/site_switch.php.
+The configured information is stored in a flat PHP file in the plugin directory.
 Additionally, a include for this file is added to includes/local/configure.php.
 If configure.php or the local folder itself do not exist they are created.